haixun/llmdb/README.md

 LLMs are trained on large corpora of natural language content and provide responses in natural language, whereas databases manage structured data with a strict schema.
 So far, they operate in separate spaces.
 On the one hand, the vast amount of knowledge in relational databases is not used to train and tune LLMs, and on the other hand, relational databases are not able to access and operate on the facts contained in the LLMs.

-The workshop will solicit work and facilitate discussions on the following topics.
+The workshop will solicit work and facilitate discussions on topics including but not limited to the following:

 1. How do we incorporate structured or semi-structured data into LLMs?
 2. How do we model knowledge in LLMs as a database so that we can query it using SQL?